johnpuddephatt/oclt/_posts/2023-01-30-we-re-hiring.md

 Closing date - 8am 20 February 2023

-How to apply - send a cover letter and your CV to info@oclt.org.uk
+How to apply - send a cover letter and your CV to info@oclt.org.uk or to the same email address for any questions

 Interviews - 24 February and week commencing 27 February 2023